edsuarez12/AWS-cloud-journey/README.md

 ## Future Roadmap
 * **Phase 4 (Next):** Implementing Group Policy Objects (GPO) to restrict client machine endpoint access (disabling CMD, locking Control Panel, pushing security banners).
 * **Phase 5:** Setting up Event Log Auditing to monitor for failed brute-force RDP logons (SIEM/SOC practice).
+* ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+Project OVERVIEW
+# AWS Security Project: Catching Accidental Public Data Exposure

+## 📌 What is This Project?
+This project shows how to use **AWS IAM Access Analyzer** to automatically watch your AWS account and catch security mistakes before hackers do.

+In this lab, I purposely changed an **Amazon SQS Queue** policy to look like it was open to the public.
+I did this to test if AWS would catch the security flaw and alert me.

+---

+## 🎯 Why I Did This
+* **To Learn Cloud Security:** Accidental public sharing (like leaving data open to the internet) is the number one cause of cloud data breaches.
+* **To Test Safely:** I wanted to test a security scanner without actually putting real data at risk.
+I used a special rule that tricks the scanner into thinking the data is public, while keeping it completely locked down.
+* **To See Automation in Action:** I wanted to watch AWS automatically detect a risk the second a configuration mistake happens, without needing to press a "scan" button.

+---

+## 🛠️ How I Built It

+### Step 1: Making the Fake Public SQS Queue
+I created a message queue and pasted a policy that tells AWS, *"Let everyone on the internet send messages to this queue."*

+However, I added a safety condition (`aws:PrincipalOrgID: o-fakeorgid12`) using a fake company ID.
+This tricks the security scanner into triggering a public alert, but blocks any actual strangers from accessing it.

+Step 2: Verifying the Alert
+After saving the bad policy, IAM Access Analyzer automatically evaluated the change in the background.
+By navigating to Analyzer settings -> Findings, I confirmed that the engine successfully generated an Active Finding flagging the queue as an external threat open to "All Principals."

+Step 3: Fixing the Security Vulnerability (Remediation) To close the loophole and resolve the finding, I stripped away the dangerous public wildcard (*) and replaced it with an explicit statement that only permits my specific AWS account root user to access the resource.